appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/insert-and-update-data-in-sql.md

    {{ JSONForm1.formData.country }}
 );

--- For Form widget, you can use {{Form1.data.Input1}}
--- For Table inline editing: {{Table1.newRow.id}}
 ```

-This query inserts data from a JSON form into the `users` table, populating various columns with data from a JSON form.

 </dd>

+3. Turn off prepared statements in the query editor for this configuration.
+For more details, see [Prepared Statements](/connect-data/concepts/how-to-use-prepared-statements).

-3. Set the JSON form widget's [onSubmit](/reference/widgets/json-form#onsubmit) event to execute the insert query.
+4. Set the JSON form widget's [onSubmit](/reference/widgets/json-form#onsubmit) event to execute the insert query.

-### Bulk Insert
+## Insert multiple rows

-To insert or upload multiple rows of data, for instance, from a CSV or Excel file, you can use the FilePicker widget.
+To insert multiple rows of data, for instance uploading data from a CSV or Excel file, you can use the FilePicker widget.

 1. In the Filepicker widget, select **Array of Objects** from the Data Format property.